Walter Wanger: Success at MGM and independent producer

+Wanger, now established as a Hollywood producer, set himself up as an independent for a second time, more successfully.
+His pictures reached a commercial and critical peak from the late 30's to the mid 40s.
+He was able to obtain a contract star with Charles Boyer who signed to the producer in 1935 for a 5 year contract.
+He was made a star under Wanger with films like Shanghai and his famous performance as thief-on-the-run Pepe Le Moko in Algiers which garnered Boyer an Academy Award nomination for Best Actor in a leading role.
+Wanger also collaborated with German director Fritz Lang on films like Scarlet Street which was a huge hit for the duo.
+Wanger pioneered social commentary in films and also introduced the first Technicolor film to be filmed outdoors with The Trail of the Lonesome Pine which made Henry Fonda and Fred MacMurray stars.
+Wanger was also a huge help to Universal Pictures in the 1940s, introducing Technicolor to them with Arabian Nights, as well as producing the aforementioned Scarlet Street for them, and other hits like Eagle Squadron.

 Later career

 Wanger was given an Honorary Academy Award in 1946 for his six years service as president of the Academy of Motion Picture Arts and Sciences.
 He refused another honorary Oscar in 1949 for Joan of Arc, out of anger over the fact that the film, which he felt was one of his best, had not been nominated for Best Picture.

 His 1958 production of I Want to Live! starred Susan Hayward in an anti-capital punishment film that is one of the more highly regarded films on the subject.
 Hayward won her only Oscar for her role in the film.

 In 1963, Wanger was nominated for an Academy Award for Best Picture for his production of Cleopatra.

 In May 1966, Wanger received the Commendation of the Order of Merit, Italy's third-highest honor, from Consul General Alvaro v.
 Bettrani, "for your friendship and cooperation with the Italian government in all phases of the motion picture industry."